tsarvs/DataNDragons/README.md

-Editors Note: This project is still in its infancy, if you would like to contribute, or just to see what I'm working on next, check out the projects section of this repo.
+Editors Note: This project is still in its infancy, so if you would like to contribute - or just to see what I'm working on next - check out the projects section of this repo.